JaGure/JaGure/README.md

 I'm a Senior at the University of Pennsylvania, studying Biochemistry and Computer Science.
 Feel free to look through some of the random things I've created :)

-I'm mostly interested in WebDev, but that time I simulated water molcules for a Physics class was also pretty cool...
+I'm interested in using computational tools to solve biological problems.
+I'm also interested in WebDev!
+Feel free to look through some of the hobby websites I've created.

 <!--
 **JaGure/JaGure** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.